zkrx/xorg-controller/README.md

 The **inputattach** systemd service can then be used to bring the device up during boot.
 That done, simply also load the **BallMouse** service, or just run **BallMouse**.
 It should create a new **evdev** device, which is your emulated mouse.

+### ...but what's the actual problem?

+ Honestly, in trying to write this thing, I found that literally any device which presents buttons BTN_C, BTN_SOUTH, or BTN_EAST, all of which my SpaceBall does, fails to match the MatchIsMouse rule in *Xorg.conf*.
+That's probably not the only problem, considering that it wouldn't let me manually configure the device either, but it won't help.
+To be thorough, I made sure to include actual mouse buttons (LEFT, RIGHT, MIDDLE), offer only relative coordinates, and even put the word "mouse" in the device name.
+Probably not all of that is required.
+Maybe most of it isn't, but it works now.